Term loans, credit lines and more for established businesses with APRs from 5.9%–18.65%

 - Limited availability.
 Capital One business loans are only available in eight states and Washington, DC.

 - Fees.
 All loans come with an origination fee and fees for making late repayments.
 Lines of credit also come with an annual fee of 0.25%.

 - No online application.
-You can’t apply for your loan online — or even over the phone.
+You can’t apply for your loan online.
 You’ll have to go in person to a branch, which can take time you’d otherwise be able to spend running your business.

 What does the Internet say about Capital One?

 The online reviews tell another story, however.
 As of this writing, out of 154 customer reviews on the BBB page, 139 are negative.
 It also has over 4,700 customer complaints filed against it.
-Capital One is also a flop on Trustpilot scoring a 4.1 out of 10 rating based on 29 reviews.
-It only gets two stars, and only 24% of customers rated it as “Excellent.”
+Capital One is also a flop on Trustpilot, scoring a 4.1 out of 10 rating based on 29 reviews.
+It has two stars and only 24% of customers rated it as Excellent.